vcflib/vcflib/doc/vcfuniq.md

 # DESCRIPTION

 List unique genotypes.
 Like GNU uniq, but for VCF records.
-Remove records which have the same positon, ref, and alt as the previous record.
+Remove records which have the same position, ref, and alt as the previous record.